EnterpriseTrainingCenter/sW2019/Instructions/TrainerPreparation/HA-RDSH-farm-with-Azure-DB-trainer-preparation.md

 In case you are unable to use the script, use these steps to unprovision the lab.

 1. In Azure AD delelete the user account for every student.
-1. In the Azure subscription, delete the resource group for every student, named HARDSH-Username.
+1. In the Azure subscription, delete the resource groups for every student, named HARDSH-Username and AzFS-Username.